I guess you’re here on my review wondering whether the AZ Formula is a hot money-maker that really will knock ya socks off?

 Investing in each of his or her recommendations can easily cost you an arm and a leg!

-The ACTUAL person hiding behind the AZ Formula is extremely devious, to say the least.
+The ACTUAL person hiding behind the ‘AF’ is extremely devious, to say the least.

 Not only is he or she trying to pull the wool over your eyes with a non-existent “get-rich-quick” system but what you get has nothing to do with eCommerce either.

-Additionally, the resources you receive are riddled with affiliate links for tools/services that are gonna cost you a chunk of change – A LOT more than $37!
+Additionally, the resources you receive are riddled with affiliate links for tools/services that are gonna cost you a chunk of change.

 Also, while the training maybe great quality, I think a newbie’s gonna struggle to create a profitable empire because some parts are lacking in detail and also needs to be step-by-step – video-style.